Mukul1103/Memory-game/README.md

 - Click the card to flip it.
 - If two cards match, they get locked.
 - If they do not match, they will flip back.
-- You win after you have matched all the cards.
+- You win once you have matched all the cards.

 ### Project is made using